Albert Edge, Ph.D.

 Director, Tillotson Cell Biology Unit

-Director of the Tillotson Cell Biology Unit, Dr. Albert Edge is an Associate Professor of Otology and Laryngology at Harvard Medical School based at Massachusetts Eye and Ear.
+Director of the Tillotson Cell Biology Unit, Dr. Albert Edge is a Professor of Otology and Laryngology at Harvard Medical School based at Massachusetts Eye and Ear.
 He received his Ph.D. in biochemistry from Albany Medical College and was postdoctoral fellow in the Department of Biological Chemistry at Harvard Medical School.
 Dr. Edge’s research is focused on the mechanisms of cellular repair in the nervous system.
 Specifically, his laboratory works toward replacing both hair cells and first order cochlear neurons of the inner ear lost to a variety of causes, including genetically determined degenerative disorders, noise trauma and ototoxicity.
 Members of his laboratory are investigating endogenous stem cells in the cochlea that can generate hair cells and spiral ganglion neurons in damaged ears and is attempting to define the molecular pathways for the determination of cell fate from endogenous and embryonic stem cells.

 The discovery of new pathways that influence the differentiation of inner ear stem cells creates a platform for development of drugs or other procedures to activate endogenous stem cells to replace hair cell or neurons.
 Dr. Edge and his laboratory staff have discovered cochlear progenitor cells that express Lgr5, a gene also found in the stem cells of the intestine.
 Wnt signaling stimulates proliferation of Lgr5-expressing cells and converts them into hair cells.
 They have also found that Notch signaling inhibits differentiation of hair cells and that inhibition of Notch after hair cell loss in the adult cochlea can induce hair cell regeneration and a partial recovery of hearing.